 Create a Vuser script in Eclipse

-Make sure you have a supported JDK version installed on your machine, for example, JRE 7 (see the System and protocol requirements for all supported versions).
+Make sure you have a supported JDK version installed on your machine (see the Supported Protocols documentation for all supported versions).

 After you install it:

 - Open Eclipse and select Window > Preferences.

 - Navigate to the Java > Installed JREs node.
 If the installed version is not in the Installed JREs list, click Add and use the wizard to add its folder.
 For example, for JRE17: C:\Program Files\Java\jre17.

 - In the Installed JREs list, click the appropriate check box (for example, jre17) to instruct Eclipse to use this version.

 - Close Eclipse.

 Method 1: Create a script in VuGen, and develop it further in Eclipse